RareSkills/blog/abi-encoding/abi-encoding.md

 Let's get into it…

-## Solidity abi.encodeWithSignature and low level calls
+## Solidity abi.encodeWithSignature and low-level calls

-If we were to make a [low level call](https://www.rareskills.io/post/low-level-call-solidity) to another smart contract with a public function `foo(uint256 x)` (passing `x = 5` as the argument), we would do the following:
+If we were to make a [low-level call](https://www.rareskills.io/post/low-level-call-solidity) to another smart contract with a public function `foo(uint256 x)` (passing `x = 5` as the argument), we would do the following:

 ```solidity
 otherContractAddr.call(abi.encodeWithSignature("foo(uint256)", (5));